soumalya340/soumalya340/README.md

 💪🏽 *Blockchain developer,Python,C with Flutter

-- 👋 Hi, I’m @soumalya340
+- 👋 Hi, I’m Soumalya
-- 👀 I’m interested in ...
+- 👀 I’m interested in  Blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Smart Contract Auditing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DEFI,DAO AND GAME Fi
-- 📫 How to reach me ...
+- 📫 How to reach me soumalyapaul04@gmail.com

 <!---
 soumalya340/soumalya340 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.